ringa-js/ringa/docs/docs/index.md

-# Welcome to RingaJS
+# Welcome to Ringa JS!

-RingaJS is an enterprise level single page application (SPA) framework that includes:
+Ringa JS is an enterprise single page application (SPA) framework that includes:

 1. **MVC / MVVM Hybrid Architecture**
 2. **State management** with no singletons